 Alzheimer's Disease & Dementia

 The Alzheimer’s Association Counseling Services For Ontario County Residents The Alzheimer’s Association will provide counseling to anyone affected by Alzheimer’s disease or a related dementia, free of charge.
-This service is available to Ontario County residents the second Wednesday of each month from 12:30 pm to 3:30 pm and the fourth Wednesday of each month from 9:30am to 12:30 pm at the Office for the Aging located at 3019 County Complex Drive, Canandaigua.
+This service is available to Ontario County residents the second Wednesday of each month from 12:30 pm to 3:30 pm at the Office for the Aging located at 3019 County Complex Drive, Canandaigua.
 Advance appointments are suggested.

 (Starts back up October 2016)

 This service is being offered at no charge.